tystr/TystrReactJsBundle/README.md

 ```
 This makes `this.props.name` available in `MyComponent`.

-To mount all components rendered with the `react_component` function, use the
+To mount all components rendered server-side with the `react_component`
-`react_mount_components` twig function:
+function, use the `react_mount_components` twig function:

 ```twig
 <script>